numacci/springbatch-skeleton/README.md

 $ ./gradlew bootRun -PPROFILE=dev # Profiles can be specified
 ```

+You may see `Hello World Tasklet!` log in your console.

 ### Development tools

 Following tools are ready in this project.
 Each report will be generated at `$projectDir/build/reports/` directory.